astropy/ccdproc/docs/ccdproc/ccddata.rst

 FITS header.

-There is no restriction at all on what the unit can be -- any unit in `~astropy.units` or that you create yourself will work.
+There is no restriction at all on what the unit can be -- any unit in `astropy.units` or that you create yourself will work.

 Metadata
 ++++++++

-When initializing from a FITS file the `header` property initialized with the header of the FITS file.
+When initializing from a FITS file, the ``header`` property is initialized using the header of the FITS file.
 Metadata is optional, and can be provided by any dictionary or dict-like object:

     >>> ccd_simple = ccdproc.CCDData(np.arange(10), unit="adu")
     >>> my_meta = {'observer': 'Edwin Hubble', 'exposure': 30.0}